Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model: Topological structure of large random SYK graphs of fixed order

 \subsection{The a.a.s.~topology of $G_{\hat 0}$}

-For large bipartite graphs $G\in \bG^q$ of fixed order, we are able to characterize in more details the a.a.s.~topology of $G_{\hat 0}$.
+For large bipartite graphs $G\in \bG^q$ of fixed order, we are able to characterize in more details the a.a.s.~topology of the triangulation $\cT(G_{\hat 0})$ dual to $G_{\hat 0}$.
 We will need the following Lemma.

-\begin{lemma} Cutting off trees in a $q$-constellation $\Psi_q(G)$ does not change the topology of $G_{\hat 0}$. \end{lemma} \proof A tree contribution necessarily contains a white vertex attached to $q-1$ leaves.
+\begin{lemma} Cutting off trees in a $q$-constellation $\Psi_q(G)$ does not change the topology of $\cT(G_{\hat 0})$. \end{lemma} \proof A non-empty tree contribution necessarily contains a white vertex attached to $q-1$ leaves.
 In the colored graph picture, this corresponds to a pair of vertices linked by $q$ colors, including 0.
-Two other edges of a common color are attached to the two vertices.
-Deleting the pair of vertices in the colored graph and reconnecting the pending half-edges amounts to deleting the white vertex and incident leaves in the constellation.
+Two other external edges of a common color are attached to the two vertices.
+Deleting the pair of vertices in the colored graph and reconnecting the external pending half-edges amounts to deleting the white vertex and incident leaves in the constellation.
 In $G_{\hat 0}$, this is the same operation as in $G$ but with a pair of vertices that share $q-1$ edges.
-It is called a $(q-1)$-dipole removal and it is a classical result that this does not change the topology of the dual of a $q$-colored graph \cite{GagliardiDipol}.
+It is called a $(q-1)$-dipole removal and it is proven in \cite{GagliardiDipol} (Corollary 5.4) that the $q$-colored graphs before and after a $(q-1)$-dipole removal represent the same topological space.

 \